 When you think of red, you may have a shade in mind, but you’d be surprised at the number of red colors Hermes has in their color portfolio.

-Watch our YouTube Short of Hermes Reds:
+Watch our YouTube Short on Hermes Reds:

 Types of Hermes Reds

-Bordeaux – a dark wine-colored red.
+Hermes Bordeaux – Hermes Bordeaux is a dark wine-colored red.

-Rouge H – aka Rouge Hermes, known as the classic Hermes red.
-The lipstick color was created in 1925.
+Hermes Rouge H – the Rouge H color is also known as “Rouge Hermes” and is famous for being the classic Hermes red.
+The lipstick color in this exact shade was created in 1925.
 As stated by Hermes, “Rouge H is the emblematic color of the house of Hermes.
 A very elegant dark red with a hint of brown, verging on burgundy.”

-Rouge Venetian – a rusty red.
+Hermes Rouge Venetian – Hermes Rouge Venetian is an iconic rusty red.

 Hermes reds are quite special.
 Hermes’ color names and shades are expansive.
 Just like other classic and sought-after colors, Hermes reds are unique, and depending on the leather type the red is applied to, the same reds can look entirely different!